We’re transforming neglected areas into community spaces

 In addition to Noel Park Big Local, Groundwork London have also supported GrowN22, providing funding for the Our Space Award last November.
-With their support, volunteers have since installed a wildlife pond with Gabon retention wall, a water collection system, signage, motion capture cameras to record wildlife and catch fly tippers!
+With their support, volunteers have since installed a wildlife pond with Gabon retention wall, a water collection system, signage, and motion capture cameras to record wildlife and catch fly tippers!

 The Big Lunch

-“When I heard about The Big Lunch, and how it can bring communities together I thought to myself ‘we should be doing this’.”
+“When I heard about The Big Lunch, and how it can bring communities together, I thought to myself ‘we should be doing this’.”

 Since early 2017, Grow N22 have hosted Big Lunches in the park with a range of activities and workshops, all to bring the community closer together, and for them to enjoy the green space on their doorstop.